Expression of intention to seek asylum and registration

 Lodging an application

-- The capacities of CSOs providing free legal assistance are also insufficient to effectively cover all the Reception Centres and Asylum Centres within the set deadline and at the same time provide thorough legal counselling and preparation for asylum interviews;
+- The capacities of CSOs providing free legal assistance are also insufficient to effectively cover all the Reception Centres and Asylum Centres within the set deadline and at the same time provide legal counselling and preparation for asylum interviews;

-- If strictly interpreted, hundreds of people who enjoy the status of asylum seeker would be forced to submit an asylum application and then abscond from the procedure, which further means that the Asylum Office will have to render hundreds of decisions on discontinuation of the asylum procedure.
+- If strictly interpreted, hundreds of people who enjoy the status of asylum seeker would be forced to submit an asylum application and then abscond from the procedure, which further means that the Asylum Office would have to issue hundreds of decisions on discontinuation of the asylum procedure.
 This would strongly affect its regular work with the applicants who genuinely want to stay in Serbia.
 In other words, the time it will take for genuine asylum seekers to have an interview and receive a first instance decision would be significantly extended;

 - Those people who miss the deadline but have a prima facie refugee claim would be considered to be irregular migrants and would be treated in line with the Foreigners Act.
 Accordingly, they would be exposed to the risk of refoulement to one of the neighbouring countries such as Bulgaria and North Macedonia.